Knowledge Sources

 Files are limited to 20 MB at upload time.

 To replace a file, delete the old File source and upload the updated file.
-FluentBot does not edit uploaded files in place.
+FluentBot doesn’t edit uploaded files in place.

 If a file extracts poorly, convert it to Markdown or paste the corrected text as a Text source.